open-horizon/SDO-support/README.md

 ### <a name="gen-keypair"></a>Generate Owner Key Pairs

-If you want to expedite the process of creating key pairs, you can run `keys/generate-key-pair.sh` To run this script you must be using Ubuntu.
+For production use of SDO, you need to create 3 key pairs and import them into the owner services container.
+These key pairs enable you to securely take over ownership of SDO ownership vouchers from SDO-enabled device manufacturers, and to securely configure your booting SDO devices.
+Use the provided `generate-key-pair.sh` script to easily create the necessary key pairs.
+(If you are only trying out SDO in a dev/test environment, you can use the sample default key pairs and skip this section.
+You can always add your own key pairs later.)

-1. Go to the directory where you want your generated keys to be saved then download `generate-key-pair.sh`, which is used to create key pairs for Owner Attestation:
+1. Go to the directory where you want your generated keys to be saved then download `generate-key-pair.sh`.

    ```bash
    curl -sSLO https://raw.githubusercontent.com/open-horizon/SDO-support/master/keys/generate-key-pair.sh
    chmod +x generate-key-pair.sh
    ```

 2. Run `generate-key-pair.sh` script.
-If this process is being ran for a non production environment you **do not** need to create your own keys.
-You will be prompted to answer a few questions in order to produce corresponding certificates to your private keys:
+You will be prompted to answer a few questions in order to produce corresponding certificates to your private keys.
+You must be using Ubuntu to run this script.

    ```bash
    ./generate-key-pair.sh
    ```

 3. After running `generate-key-pair.sh` you will have created and been left with two files.
-- `owner-keys.tar.gz`: A tar file containing the 3 private keys and associated 3 certifications
+    - `owner-keys.tar.gz`: A tar file containing the 3 private keys and associated 3 certificates.
+This file will be imported into the owner services container in the next step.
-- `Owner-Public-Key.pem`: Device customer/owner public key.
+    - `owner-public-key.pem`: Device customer/owner public key.
 This is needed to extend the voucher to the owner.
-Either pass it as an argument in `simulate-mfg.sh` or give this public key to a device manufacturer.
+Pass this file as an argument whenever running simulate-mfg.sh and give this public key to each device manufacturer producing SDO-enabled devices for you.

-    Import your `owner-keys.tar.gz` to the master keystore inside the container by running this command
+4. Import your `owner-keys.tar.gz` to the master keystore inside the container by running this command

    ```bash
    curl -sS -w "%{http_code}" -u "$HZN_ORG_ID/$HZN_EXCHANGE_USER_AUTH" -X POST -H Content-Type:application/octet-stream --data-binary @owner-keys.tar.gz $HZN_SDO_SVC_URL/keys && echo